 So.
 In just the same way that Ofsted can downgrade a school where pupils have a less than 100% attendance (thereby penalising schools that accept sick children), the TEF measures teaching excellence on the basis of:

-Dropout rates (penalising Universities committed to widening participation, where students a…
+- Dropout rates (penalising Universities committed to widening participation, where students are more likely to experience conflicting responsibilities of financial burdens, work and family);

 The release of the Longitudinal Earnings Outcomes (LEO) always tends to cause groans and head-scratching among some academics.
 The picture presented is a familiar one: Graduates who go for degrees in Business or Economics are more likely to earn bucket-loads, while those who go for Sociology will be - quite assuredly - not.
 Those who teach courses on the lower-paid half of the scale suddenly begin to fear their courses will be closed down as a consequence.